VladlenaSkubi-du/DevOps_42school/inception-of-things/p3/README.md

 # ArgoCD

+> **Warning**
-!Requires resources for all the ArgoCD pods creation.
-For example before stopping most "heavy" processes on Mac OS:
+Requires resources for all the ArgoCD pods creation.

+For example before stopping most "heavy" processes on Mac OS ArgoCD pods did not want to start, so it took 13 minutes in general:

         % kubectl get pods -n argocd
         NAME                                               READY   STATUS            RESTARTS   AGE